 - 1 tablespoon orange zest

-In a large bowl, whisk bread flour with salt.
-Add the yeast mixture and honey and combine with a wooden spoon.
+- In a large bowl, whisk the bread flour with salt.
+Add the yeast mixture and honey, and combine until no pockets of flour remain, without over-mixing.
 Add the cranberries, walnuts, and orange zest.
-Stir to combine until no pockets of flour remain.
-Dough will be very sticky and wet.
-Cover bowl tightly with plastic wrap and let it rest for 18 hours on the countertop, undisturbed.
+Stir until just combined.
+The dough will be very sticky and wet, that's normal.
+Cover bowl tightly with plastic wrap (without touching the dough) and let it rest for 18 hours on your kitchen countertop at room temperature.
 Yes, 18 hours!

 - After 18 hours, the dough will be very wet and sticky.
 Do NOT punch the dough.